termux/termux.github.io/user-interface.md

 title: User interface
 ---

-At launch Termux shows a terminal interface, whose text size can be adjusted by pinch zooming or double tapping and pulling the content towards or from you.
+At launch Termux shows a terminal interface, whose text size can be adjusted by pinch zooming.

 Besides the terminal (with keyboard shortcuts explained below) there are three additional interface elements available: A **context menu**, **navigation drawer** and **notification**.